netsys-lab/scion-rains/README.md

 network for developers and end-users to be able to use it.
 Additionally, the existing RAINS design will be refined with a principled approach to obtain better security and performance properties.
 At the heart of the redesign is a new authentication architecture for naming systems, where the standard DNSSEC-like authentication infrastructure is replaced with CA-based end-entity
 PKI.
 Additionally, the project will make use of the DRKey system to develop mechanisms for secure and highly available RAINS communication.

-## [Task 1.](https://github.com/netsys-lab/scion-rains/projects/2) Port RAINS to current SCION version: [Done](https://github.com/netsys-lab/scion-rains/releases/tag/v0.3.2)
+## [Task 1.](https://github.com/netsys-lab/scion-rains/projects/2) Port RAINS to current SCION version
-### Update: Task 1 now has an [official release](https://github.com/netsys-lab/scion-rains/releases/tag/v0.3.2), marking its completion

 The first task is to tidy up the RAINS codebase and port a basic working version of RAINS (hereafter, the baseline) to the current SCION release.